lh3/ropebwt2/README.md

 [BEETL][5] is the original implementation of the BCR algorithm.
 It uses disk to alleviate the memory requirement for constructing large FM-index and therefore heavily relies on fast linear disk access.
-BEETL supports SAP order but not RLO or RCLO.
+BEETL supports the SAP order for inserting sequences but not RLO or RCLO.

 ###RopeBWT2 vs. dynamic FM-index

 RopeBWT was conceived in 2012, but the algorithm has been invented several years earlier for multiple times.
 [Dynamic FM-index][3] is a notable implementation that uses a [wavelet tree][6] for generic text and supports the deletion operation.
+As it is not specifically designed for DNA sequences, it is apparently ten times slower and uses more memory on the index construction.